 a la Polanski, Zulawski, von Trier."
 Excess Flesh premiered at SXSW on Friday, March 13, 2015.
-Theatrically, Excess Flesh was released for a one-week Limited Engagement in Los Angeles in October, 2015.
-The film is distributed by Midnight Releasing and is available on VOD/DVD on Amazon, iTunes, Google Play and others.
+Theatrically, Excess Flesh was released for a one-week Limited Engagement in Los Angeles in October 2015.
+Excess Flesh was Executive Produced by his brother, Dennis Garcia.
+Midnight Releasing distributes the film and is available on VOD/DVD on Amazon, iTunes, Google Play, and others.

-Garcia's plays have won awards from The National Endowment for the Arts, Theatre Communications Group, New York Foundation for the Arts, Mark Taper Forum, South Coast Repertory, The National Hispanic Media Coalition, and MCA/Universal.
+Garcia's plays have won awards from The National Endowment for the Arts, Theatre Communications Group, New York Foundation for the Arts, Mark Taper Forum, South Coast Repertory, The National Performance Network, The National Hispanic Media Coalition, and MCA/Universal.
 His works have been developed and presented by numerous nationally-established companies and presenters, including The New York Shakespeare Public Festival (The Public), The Jewish Repertory Theatre, International Arts Relations Theatre (INTAR), The Los Angeles Theater Center, The South Coast Repertory Theatre, The Tiffany Theatre, and Santa Fe Stages, among many others.

-Garcia continued his community service through his high school and early undergraduate years and came to believe that the spirit of service is not only an asset, but also a requirement.
+Garcia continued his community service through his high school and early undergraduate years and came to believe that the spirit of service is not only an asset but also a requirement.